Cosmian/mse-cli/documentation/docs/home/getting_started.md

 The `decrypt` command only supports [Fernet](https://cryptography.io/en/latest/fernet/) algorithm.
 If the code provider implements another way to encrypt the result in its microservice, another decryption code must also be written outside MSE Home.

-!!! info Fix or Update
+!!! info "Fix or Update"

-    In case of errors at any step of the deployment flow or if the code/the configuration needs to be updated, you shall stop&remove the current running application and restart from scratch the whole deployment flow.
+    In case of errors at any step of the deployment flow or if the code/the configuration needs to be updated, you shall stop and remove the current running application and restart from scratch the whole deployment flow.